subsquid/docs/versioned_docs/version-Firesquid/index.md

 Subsquid offers serverless deployments of Squid APIs free of charge.

-In the [Deploy section](/deploy-squid) you can find out how that works.
+In the ["Deploy a squid section"](/deploy-squid) you can find out how that works.

 ## Squid Aquarium

 [Aquarium](https://app.subsquid.io/aquarium) is a public gallery of Squid APIs developed by community.

-Visit and browse through interesting projects, and publish your own for for cool perks from Subsquid!
+Visit and browse through interesting projects, and publish your own for cool perks from Subsquid!

 ## Migration from earlier versions